mzadoya/mzadoya/README.md

 ## About Me

 Hello!
-My name is Maksym, and I am a C++ programmer.
+I am Max, and I am a C++ programmer.
 I hold a bachelor's degree in Computer Science and have experience working on various projects, including game development using the SFML framework.

 ## My Skills